provenance-io/docs/blockchain/introduction/major-components.md

 ### Modules

-[Modules](https://docs.cosmos.network/v0.41/building-modules/intro.html) define the Provenance Blockchain blockchain logic.
+[Modules](https://docs.cosmos.network/v0.41/building-modules/intro.html) define the Provenance Blockchain logic.
 Provenance Blockchain is composed of modules from the Cosmos SDK and custom modules to support value markers and the [Contract Execution Environment](../../p8e/overview/).
 Modules provide core functionality that blockchain applications need, including a [boilerplate implementation of the ABCI](https://docs.cosmos.network/v0.41/core/baseapp.html) to communicate with the underlying consensus engine, a [multistore](https://docs.cosmos.network/v0.41/core/store.html#multistore) to persist state, a [server](https://docs.cosmos.network/v0.41/core/node.html) to form a full-node, and [interfaces](https://docs.cosmos.network/v0.41/interfaces/interfaces-intro.html) to handle queries.
 Modules implement the bulk of the logic of financial service applications and  the core does the wiring to enable modules to be composed together.

 Modules can be seen as little state-machines within the state-machine.
 They generally define a subset of the state using one or more key-value stores and message types.